 If a member of staff has helped someone who was taken unwell with a new, continuous cough or a high temperature, they do not need to go home unless they develop symptoms themselves.
 They should wash their hands thoroughly for 20 seconds after any contact with someone who is unwell with symptoms consistent with coronavirus infection.

-Like most businesses, your suppliers may have shut down to prevent the risk of infections to teams and customers, so check in with key suppliers well in advance of opening.
+Like most businesses, your suppliers may have less staff working to prevent the risk of infections to teams and customers, so check in with key suppliers well in advance of opening.
 Let them know your plans and get those orders ready.

 Stock levels and variety may not be what it was prior to the lockdown, so consider how this will impact your product range and menu items.
 My advice is keep it simple to start with.
 Similar to considerations of staffing, the team may not be able to work at the speed/efficiency they had before, so match the menu and product range to this reality; keep choice to a minimum for customers; and focus on what your team can deliver quickly and simply.

 It’s not only your menu that you may need to consider, but the consumables: Do you have enough/the right Take-out materials?
-Remember everything you serve will need to be Take-way, so make sure you have enough stock, and crucially make sure your supplier can maintain those stock levels for the foreseeable future.
+Make sure you have enough stock, and crucially make sure your supplier can maintain those stock levels for the foreseeable future.

-If you didn’t do much in the way of take-away before March then here’s a great blog from Deliveroo about what to consider when choosing
+If you are solely sticking to take-away, then here’s a great blog from Deliveroo about what to consider when choosing packaging.

 First up: Spring clean – for some the lockdown provided an opportunity to stand still briefly and with that give your sites some TLC.
 Get those big cleaning jobs done now and get your sites looking fresh.

-Do you need to set up social distancing boundaries on site? – The advice on social distancing measures applies to everyone.
+Have you set up social distancing boundaries on site? – The advice on social distancing measures applies to everyone.
 You need to minimise opportunities for the virus to spread by maintaining a distance of 2 metres between individuals and so preparing your sites for both your team and customers needs:

 For your team –